Letters From Van Gogh

 The celebrated painter Vincent van Gogh (1853-1890) regularly wrote to his brother Theo, his ardent supporter and friend.

-Out of the hundreds of letters the Van Gogh brothers exchanged, the Vincent van Gogh organization has put about hundred online.
-All those letters are poetic, sincere, and full of intelligent advice on pursuing one’s profession.
-But more than the rest, one letter dated 15 October 1881 from Vincent to Theo left me no choice but to write this piece on hardships of work and the courage to pursue any skill.
+Out of the hundreds of letters by Vincent van Gogh, the Vincent van Gogh organization has put about hundred on their website.
+The book Ever Yours: The Essential Letters contains a broad selection of 265 from a total of 820 letters in existence.
+All letters are poetic, sincere, and full of intelligent advice on pursuing one’s profession.
+But out of all letters of Van Gogh to Theo, a letter dated 15 October 1881 left me no choice but to write this piece on hardships of work and the courage to pursue any skill.

-(Soon you will find another piece on learning to practice anything and becoming a master: inspired by Vincent van Gogh’s letters.
+(Another piece on learning to practice anything and becoming a master: inspired by Vincent van Gogh letters.
 Coming soon.)

 Vincent van Gogh made most of his paintings — almost 2000 — in his last two years 1889 and 1890.
 He wasn’t recognized for his artwork during his lifetime.
 Vincent was poor and was supported by his brother (mostly), father, and other friends.
 Records can only confirm the sale of one of his paintings when he was alive.

 Vincent not only needed paint, canvases, brushes, paper, and chalk every day but also needed boundless patience to slowly persevere.
-Though every letter of Vincent is a glowing cosmic of self-reflection, determination, and painful living from which you can absorb infinite stars of wisdom, in this letter Vincent writes to his brother about the hardships of a professional and why he decided to stick it out as a painter and artist despite the difficulties.
+Though every letter of Van Gogh is a glowing cosmic of self-reflection, determination, and endurance from which you can absorb infinite stars of wisdom, in this letter Vincent writes to his brother about the hardships of a professional and why he decided to stick it out as a painter and artist despite the difficulties.

 While acknowledging the favorable comments of his brother on his paintings, Vincent underlines the resistance of nature towards an artist.
 His comments can be understood in light of any work: nature represents the environment in which the labor withstands and all crafts need practice.